blissymbolics/blissymbols/README.md

 A database of all official Blissymbols, and their definitions.
 Plus some additional utilities.
 Contents:

-- `blissdata.js`: this is the most important file, the database itself
+- `blissdata_chars.js`, `blissdata_words.js`: this are the most important files, the database itself
 - `blissviewer.js`: a generic Javascript module for attaching Blissymbols to text
   - this file is compiled from the corresponding TypeScript file `blissviewer.ts`
 - `blissviewer.css`: example CSS style sheet for displaying the Blissymbols